BaharaJr/api-docs/docs/users/data-administration/admin.md

 sidebar_label: Data Administration
 ---

 This module is concerned with the data analytic resource table in the system.
-To access data administration module do the following:
+To access data administration module follow the steps below:

 1.Go to the applications menu and select Data Administration app